scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

    This diagram summarizes the setup we use to provide our web-based, interactive dashboards. :label:`mods-dashboard`

-Together this approach provided a solution that satisfied our vision of a Python- and Jupyter-based, powerful, self-documenting and sharable, interactive dashboard solution.
-This richer analysis has provided us new insights into our data.

 Results
 =======

-Our monitoring framework gives us a rich data set to examine, and our flexible pipeline for analyzing it gives us the ability to interrogate the data in many different ways to start understanding Python usage on Cori.
+Our simple data collection framework gives us a rich data set to examine, and our workflow gives us a way to interactively explore the data and refine the results of our exploration into dashboards for monitoring Python.
-Given a fixed amount of space, we focus here on just some of the most important questions we can ask of the data, but also highlight a few surprise findings.
+Given a fixed amount of space, we choose to focus on just some of the most generally useful questions we can ask of the data, but also highlight some surprises.
+Results presented come from data collected between January and May 2021.

+**FIXME How many Python jobs, how many jobs use Conda environments and how many use the module.**

 .. figure:: library-barplot-2021.png